asterix314/english/courtship_lyon.typ

 This leonine apparition shook Beauty's father until his teeth rattled and then dropped him sprawling on his knees while the spaniel, darting from the open door, danced round them, yapping distractedly, like a lady at whose dinner party blows have been exchanged.

-"My good fellow --" stammered Beauty's father; but the only response was a renewed roar.
+"My good fellow--" stammered Beauty's father; but the only response was a renewed roar.
 "Good fellow?
 I am no good fellow!
 I am the Beast, and you must call me Beast, while I call you, Thief!"

 "Forgive me for robbing your garden, Beast!"